 Mock Unemployment Hearing: Verbal Harassment

 Unemployment Hearing Coming Up?
-Get the Tips you Need!
+Get the Tips you Need.

 Didn’t catch this webinar?
-Listen in on the recording right now!
+Listen now.

 Feeling overwhelmed with the burden of trying to prep for an unemployment hearing?
 Not sure what the best practices are for securing and presenting the right documents?
 Anxiety bubbling up as you think about how to effectively cross-examine a witness?